 You should do a Wrangler login instead.
-And here, you simply just make sure you have Webpack and it's linked to your workers account.
+And here, you simply, yeah, just make sure you have Webpack and it's linked to your workers account.

 There's also an easier way to do this with Cloudflare pages, which you should definitely check out.

-I know in the blog, you talked about increasing workers' sizes, supporting native APIs.
+I know in the blog, you talked about increasing worker sizes, supporting native APIs.

-Yeah, absolutely.
-So a great way for people to vote on what node JS-dependent packages or APIs they want us to support next is to vote on this site.
+So, a great way for people to vote on what node JS dependent packages or APIs they want us to support next is to vote on this site.

 I know we're in the initial phases of gathering this data from our users, but do we have any sense of when we might be able to integrate with some of these packages?